If you love historical fiction and share this love with others, you are a teacher, whether you are in the classroom, school or public library!

 I was able to sit in my chair as I pointed out the time period settings of various books to students.

 Then by pointing to the present day time period for a comparison, students could visually see time fly by the centuries and decades.
 This gives students needed background knowledge.
 You can even use the pointer as pre-assessment and assessment tool.
 You might ask students to guess when a story takes place or even identify how many centuries ago something happened.
+Students are expected to analyze these documents.
+There are many websites at your fingertips that will give you access to many primary sources so that your students can peer over a historian's shoulder.

 I believe these little strategies can help set the stage for teaching history and will engage your students.
 Be sure to also provide information about the context of the historical events your are teaching.
 If you are introducing Number the Stars, you could point to the WWII era on your timeline and note how your students' great grandfathers may have fought in this war, This would certainly pique their interest.